GETProtocol/subgraph/README.md

 ## Setup

-To run the setup described below you need to have the Docker installed to run the subgraph, ipfs and postgress containers.
+To run the setup described below you need to have Docker installed to run the subgraph, ipfs, and postgres containers.

 Start by setting up a [graphprotocol/graph-node](https://github.com/graphprotocol/graph-node).
 For this you will also need a [Polygon RPC endpoint](https://docs.matic.network/docs/develop/network-details/network/) for the graph-node to index from.
 [Infura](https://infura.io/) or [Moralis (Speedy Nodes)](https://moralis.io/) provide enough capacity on their free-tiers.
 An archive server is recommended.